Woman charged with murdering Doncaster man

 A woman has been charged with murdering a Doncaster man who was stabbed to death.

-Lisa Thorpe, aged 32, of The Avenue, Bentley, is due to appear at Sheffield Magistrates’ Court this morning over the death of 50-year-old John Poole.
+Lisa Thorpe, aged 32, of The Avenue, Bentley, appeared at Sheffield Magistrates’ Court this morning over the death of 50-year-old John Poole.

 Mr Poole died after an attack in The Avenue, Bentley ,at around 12.30am on Saturday.